usdigitalresponse/usdr-gost/README.md

 ```

 After that you should be able to access the site and login with the users set in the migration.

+## Debugging

+Sometimes `lerna` seems to hang w/ no output.
+[By adding `--stream` you can get more information about the error.](https://github.com/lerna/lerna/issues/2183#issuecomment-511976236)

 ## Code of Conduct